JuliaLang/Pkg.jl/docs/src/environments.md

 (@mysharedenv) pkg>
 ```

-Shared environemtns have a `@` before their name in the Pkg REPL prompt.
+Shared environments have a `@` before their name in the Pkg REPL prompt.

 ## Environment Precompilation